 - Save, Save, Save

 Retirement is closer than you think, and nobody is ever ready for it financially, especially with fewer and fewer companies offering pension plans.
 It has become more important than ever before to plan for retirement by saving money.
 Unfortunately, younger people are often too busy and think retirement is too far away to worry about.

 If you delay saving until you are closer to retirement, however, you are missing out on compound interest as well as some tax advantages.
 If you are not saving for retirement yet, revisit your budget and make room, as it should be a priority instead of an afterthought.

 You are on the right track, with a firm budget, low debt, saving as much money as you can for retirement, so what else is there?
 Life insurance is where you should look next, in order to protect what you have built for your family.
 Term life insurance covers a set period, while whole of life types of insurance cover you until death.

 You may wonder what type is right for you, and that is when you should visit a good source for information like Money Expert, where you can compare life insurance types and decide on which policy fits your life and your budget.

 - Invest Wisely

 Follow three principals when investing; diversify your portfolio, keep your costs low, and recognize the correlation between risk and reward.
-Go with index funds that are made up of hundreds of stocks, which removes the risk of any one stock wiping you out.
+The easiest way to do this is with index funds, the only issue is that there are so many to choose from that it’s hard to know which are the best index funds UK, take you time to do some research on companies and go with index funds that are made up of hundreds of stocks, which removes the risk of any one stock wiping you out.